Which oils for oily skin

 PASSION FRUIT SEED OIL - Oleic acid 16%, Linoleic acid 65% RASPBERRY SEED OIL - Oleic acid 12%, Linoleic acid 54% ROSEHIP SEED OIL - Oleic acid 14%, Linoleic acid 44%

 SAFFLOWER SEED OIL - Oleic acid 29%, Linoleic acid 79% Some more balanced oils slightly higer in OLEIC ACID include : Jojoba oil*, Baobab oil, Argan oil, Babassu oil, Flaxseed oil, Coconut oil. * Although Jojoba oil is slightly higher in oleic acid, it has got a fatty acid profile very close to that of sebum and therefore it is a great oil for all skintypes incl. oily skin.

 Some balanced oils slightly higer in LINOLEIC ACID include: Castor oil, Pomegranate seed oil, Sesame oil.

 Always buy the best quality oil you can afford and avoid GM oils.

-Look for organic (or wildharvested), cold pressed, virgin & unrefined oils as they retain most of the desirable therapeutic properties.
+Look for organic (or wildharvested), cold pressed, virgin and unrefined oils as they retain most of the desirable therapeutic properties.

 …And as always - pay attention to your diet.
-Include lots of raw fruit and veg in your diet, minimise sugar intake and drink plenty of water.
+Include lots of raw fruit and veg in your diet, minimise sugar intake, processed foods and drink plenty of clean water.